kolossal-io/gatsby-source-mock/README.md

 ### Callback

-You may pass a callback function which will receive an instance of [Faker](https://github.com/marak/Faker.js/) which may be useful for more complex situations:
+You may pass a callback function which will receive an instance of [Faker](https://github.com/marak/Faker.js/).
+This can be useful for more complex situations:

 ```js
 {